pingcap/docs-cn/tidb-cloud/tidb-cloud-poc.md

 After kicking off the workload, you can observe the system using the following methods:

-- The commonly used metrics of the cluster can be found on the cluster overview page, including Total QPS, Latency, Connections, TiFlash<sup>beta</sup> Request QPS, TiFlash<sup>beta</sup> Request Duration, TiFlash<sup>beta</sup> Storage Size, TiKV Storage Size, TiDB CPU, TiKV CPU, TiKV IO Read, and TiKV IO Write.
+- The commonly used metrics of the cluster can be found on the cluster overview page, including Total QPS, Latency, Connections, TiFlash Request QPS, TiFlash Request Duration, TiFlash Storage Size, TiKV Storage Size, TiDB CPU, TiKV CPU, TiKV IO Read, and TiKV IO Write.
 See [Monitor a TiDB Cluster](/tidb-cloud/monitor-tidb-cluster.md).
-- Go to **Diagnostic > Statements**, where you can observe SQL execution and easily locate performance problems without querying the system tables.
+- Go to **Diagnosis > Statements**, where you can observe SQL execution and easily locate performance problems without querying the system tables.
 See [Statement Analysis](/tidb-cloud/tune-performance.md).
-- Go to **Diagnostic > Key Visualizer**, where you can view TiDB data access patterns and data hotspots.
+- Go to **Diagnosis > Key Visualizer**, where you can view TiDB data access patterns and data hotspots.
 See [Key Visualizer](/tidb-cloud/tune-performance.md#key-visualizer).
 - You can also integrate these metrics to your own Datadog and Prometheus.
 See [Third-party integrations](/tidb-cloud/monitor-tidb-cluster.md#third-party-integrations).

 Now it is time for evaluating the test results.